winsbe01/bathouselabs.com/_posts/2011-11-18-Nano-Progress-Week-Three.markdown

 layout: writing
 title: Nano Progress - Week Three
 category: writing
+gist: Oh, this tension, it pulls at my brain-bits.
 ---

-Oh, this tension, it pulls at my brain-bits.

 Just this evening, I crossed a milestone.
 I have written 25,000 words of a concrete, fictional story.
 Twenty five thousand words.
 Just hearing that phrase in my head, twenty five thousand words, feels an awful lot like a huge sack of bricks dropping from nowhere onto me like I took a wrong turn somewhere and walked onto a Monty Python set.